CenterDevice/ceres/docs/ceres.1.md

 ### centerdevice auth [*options*]

   *centerdevice auth* authenticates against a particular CenterDevice instance.

+  Either *show* or *save* must be set; or both, if you like.

+  -r, --refresh
+  : Just refresh token without re-authentication

   -s, --show
   : on successful authentication, ceres prints the received token to stdout.